Categories

 Yes, AI may be able to do some entry-level / tier-1 jobs.

-But speaking on behalf of people like me who started their careers at the bottom and grew to be very capable professionals that regularly implement highly complex and valuable work, you will be doing your organisation a disservice.
+But speaking on behalf of people like me - who started their careers at the bottom and grew to be very capable professionals that regularly contribute to highly complex and valuable work - you will be doing your organisation a disservice.
 Maybe not immediately, but definitely over the years.

 ↑ Back to Index